 Those wanting to explore Easter Island’s history and mystery can take a guided tour of Easter Island on your trip to Chile to see some of the most impressive of Moai.
 Many visitors will stop at the Rano Raraku quarry, the birthplace of the moai, where these mysterious statues were created by hand.
 At the quarry visitors will see over 300 unfinished statues, all in different stages of completion.
 The Ahu Vaihu and Ahu Akahanga are sites in which travelers will be reminded of the island’s dark past as many moai are toppled like dominoes, a result of war and colonization.
 Another must-see is the Ahu Tahai where the ceremonial bases or ahus, were constructed.
 Travelers can investigate the island’s terrain independently and discover the deep history and story behind each moai.

 An island larger in history and culture than in actual size, Easter Island is a history lover’s paradise.
 A trip to Easter Island is a great complement to any Chile vacation.
-Read about the top 5 must-see Chile destinations, to make your stay unforgettable and start planning your trip to Chile today.
+Contact our team of experts and start planning your trip to Chile today.